michaeladeboye/security-writeups/bandit/levels-11-20.md

 ## Level 16

-**Goal:** Submit the password of the current level to port 30001 on localhost using SSL/TLS encryption.
+**Goal:** Submit the password of the current level to port 30001 on localhost using SSL/TLS encryption

 **What worked:**
 - I used the openssl command `s_client` with the -connect option while specifying localhost as the host and port 30001 as the port to connect while using SSL/TLS